useruby/sims/doc/api/v1/products/get_list_of_all_products.markdown

     {
       "sku": "B0007P5KHG",
       "name": "Toysmith Newton's Cradle Physics Science Kit", "description": "\n        Newton's Cradle is a classic!
-Also known as balance balls, \n        these steel balls keep you entertained throughout the day.
-Pull back \n        one or more of the balls and let them drop down.\n      ", "price": "$8.50",
+Also known as balance balls,\n        these steel balls keep you entertained throughout the day.
+Pull back\n        one or more of the balls and let them drop down.\n      ", "price": "$8.50",
       "quantity": 9,
       "created_by": {
         "id": 1,
-        "email": "toby_stamm@towne.info"
+        "email": "lonny@davichinner.name"
       },
       "product_locations": [
         {